yohhaan/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-*Welcome!* I am a Master's Student in the [Department of Computer Science and Engineering](https://www.eecs.psu.edu/) at the [Pennsylvania State University](https://www.psu.edu/).
+*Welcome!* I am a Ph.D.
+Student in the [Department of Computer Science and Engineering](https://www.eecs.psu.edu/) at the [Pennsylvania State University](https://www.psu.edu/).
 I am a member of the [Systems and Internet Infrastructure Security Laboratory](https://cybersecurity.psu.edu/), and advised by [Prof. Patrick McDaniel](http://patrickmcdaniel.org/).

-My research focuses on Internet of Things and Machine Learning systems.
+My research focuses on the security and privacy of computer systems.
 I am mainly interested in building more secure and privacy preserving systems.